thecoochins/Cumulocity-Home-Assistant/README.md

 Add this repository to the `custom repositories` pop-up box and select `integration` in the category dropdown.
 Finally click `add` follow the prompts and install.

+Once installed you will need to configure

+# Todo's

+- Currently all devices associated to the login are brought in and attached with their respective measurements as Home Assistant entities.
+Potentially this will be swapped out for a list of devices that can be selected from.
+- Streaming using the

-# Dedicated to Peter Howchin
+### This project is dedicated to Peter Howchin
-We didnt get to meet but the stories of your innovation and perseverance are an inspiration, this ones for you 🫶
+We didnt get to meet but the stories of your innovation and perseverance are an inspiration, and this ones for you 🫶